jgalanp/NetProLogo/README.md

  ```prolog
  assert(fact(nl-arg1,nl-arg2,nl-arg3,nl-arg2))
  ```
-* **Advances till next solution:** `<$Boolean> netprologo:run-next <>`.
+* **Advance till next solution:** `<Boolean> netprologo:run-next <>`.
 Load the next solution of the open query.
-It returns `false` if there are any more results to be read, in this case, the query is closed automatically.
+It returns `false` if there are no more results to be read, in this case, the query is closed automatically.
 If it returns `true`, this next solution is ready to be read  (see `dereference-var`).
-* **Reads the value of a variable for the last loaded solution:** `<List/String/Number> netprologo:dereference-var <Var-name>`.
+* **Read the value of a variable for the last loaded solution:** `<List/String/Number> netprologo:dereference-var <Var-name>`.
 In the current version it can read `Strings`, numbers (`Float` or `Integer`) and `NetLogo lists` made of any of the former elements, including `nested lists`.
-Thus other prolog data types like `functors` are not actually supported.
+Currently, other prolog data types like `functors` are not supported.
-* **Closes active query:** `<> netprologo:close-query <>`.
+* **Close active query:** `<> netprologo:close-query <>`.
 Closes the last active query.
 Normally this primitive is not necessary since `run-query` primitive automatically closes the query before opening a new one.
-* **Makes a Prolog query to obtain several solutions:** In the former NetProLogo version (based on a GPJ) it was possible to have multiple Prolog instances running at the same time (and therefore multiple active queries).
-However in the current version it is not possible, as it is just an interface between NetLogo and the local SWI-Prolog installation.
+* **Make a Prolog query to obtain several solutions:** In the former NetProLogo version (based on a GPJ) it was possible to have multiple Prolog instances running at the same time (and therefore multiple active queries).
+However in the current version this is not longer possible, as it is just an interface between NetLogo and the local SWI-Prolog installation.
 That is why some primitives have been added to allow querying and storing multiple solutions, to be read later, before running a new query:
- * **Opens a query and stores N solutions:** `<Solution-storage> run-for-n-solutions <N> <PrologCall-String>`.
+ * **Open a query and store N solutions:** `<Solution-storage> run-for-n-solutions <N> <PrologCall-String>`.
 Opens a new Prolog query, reads and store the first `N` solutions.
 It returns a reference to the solutions storage.
- * **Advances till next stored solution:** `<Boolean> netprologo:next-stored-solution <Solution-storage>`.
+ * **Advance till next stored solution:** `<Boolean> netprologo:next-stored-solution <Solution-storage>`.
 Load the next solution of the stored query.
 It returns `false` if there are no more results to be read.
 If it returns `true`, this next solution is ready to be read  (see `dereference-stored-var`).
- * **Reads the value of a variable for the last loaded solution from storage:** `<List/String/Number> netprologo:dereference-stored-var <Solution-storage> <Var-name>`.
+ * **Read the value of a variable for the last loaded solution from storage:** `<List/String/Number> netprologo:dereference-stored-var <Solution-storage> <Var-name>`.
 In the current version it can read `Strings`, numbers (`Float` or `Integer`) and `NetLogo lists` made of any of the former elements, including `nested lists`.
-Thus other Prolog data types like `functors` are not actually supported.
+Other Prolog data types like `functors` are not supported.